Alex313031/gn-xp/docs/reference.md

   associated code.
 In this case, list the test target in the "friend" list of the target that owns the private header to allow the inclusion.
 See "gn help friend" for more.

+  When a binary target has no explicit or implicit public headers (a "public" list is defined but is empty), GN assumes that the target can not propagate any compile-time dependencies up the dependency tree.
+In this case, the build can be parallelized more efficiently.
+  Say there are dependencies:
+    A (shared library) -> B (shared library) -> C (action).
+  Normally C must complete before any source files in A can compile (because there might be generated includes).
+But when B explicitly declares no public headers, C can execute in parallel with A's compile steps.
+C must still be complete before any dependents link.
 ```

 #### **Examples**